-Breastfeeding is a normal, natural process, but that doesn’t always mean it’s easy.
+Breastfeeding is a normal and natural process.
 When you think about breastfeeding before you have a baby, you probably think of all the benefits:

 Health and immune system benefits for your baby